Dpdl-io/Dpdl-sample-Apps/README.md

 More info about DSLS can be found here: [Dynamic Skiing Location System DSLS.pdf](http://www.seesolutions.it/documents/Dynamic%20Skiing%20Location%20System%20DSLS.pdf)

-Dpdl existed already as embedded scripting language and has been used in the project to handle blueooth connections, data and to perform dynamic drawings of the map canvas.
-The bluetooth client and bluetooth server was entirely developed with Dpdl.
+<ins>Dpdl existed already as embedded scripting language and has been used in the project to handle blueooth connections, data and to perform dynamic drawings of the map canvas.
+The bluetooth client and bluetooth server was entirely developed with Dpdl</ins>.